GateKeeper Hub for proximity authentication can be managed on the cloud or on-premise - the choice is up to each IT admin.

-The GateKeeper Hub management console can be deployed on Microsoft Azure as a cloud application or on your own network (on-premise server).
+The GateKeeper Hub management console can be deployed on Microsoft Azure as a cloud application or on your network (on-premise server).
 The following table highlights the key differences between the two.

-On-Premise | Cloud | Notes | |
+| Category | On-Premise Hub | Cloud Hub | Notes |

-Windows Server environment | A Windows Server 2016 or higher is recommended to host the GateKeeper Hub.
-It can be a physical or virtualized server. | No separate installation is required on the network. | The cloud instance manages the Windows environment automatically with all required updates.
-On-premise installation requires the Windows server to be managed by the customer’s IT. |
+| Windows Server Environment | Requires Windows Server 2016 or higher (physical or virtual) to host the GateKeeper Hub. | No separate server installation is required. | Cloud Hub automatically manages the hosting environment, including Windows updates.
+On-premise Hub must be maintained by internal IT. |

 Other helpful links for admins: